 Finding a suitable flight

-- It is well worth looking around before you book a flight.
+- It is well worth looking around before you book a flight to Perth or Western Australia.
 Flights can be cheaper on certain days of the week as well as at certain times of the year.
 Midweek is typically less expensive while Fridays and Sundays are most expensive.

 - Take care not to book too far in advance or too late.
 Last minute tickets can be charged at a premium.
 Most airlines start competing for passengers three to four months before the flight date so this is the ideal time to find a bargain.